 One of the reasons we wanted to start writing about Dissociative Identity Disorder after we received our diagnosis is the massive amount of misinformation out there.
 Having this diagnosis is highly stigmatized and many doctors and even mental health professionals still perpetuate these harmful beliefs about dissociative identity disorder.

-A frequent request we’ve encountered is to create a guide to interacting with Dissociative Identity Disorder systems.
+A frequent request we’ve encountered is to create a guide to interacting with DID systems.
 We’re offering a list of our own preferences around social interactions and a list of questions to help you get to know the specific preferences of the system(s) you know.

 When we were getting close to finishing the cover illustration, we started messing around with…[Read More on Patreon]